USR_27

 /ab\{-1,3}

-both of the, resulting in "\{-}".
+{-}".
 This matches the item before it zero or

 more times, as few as possible.
 The item by itself always match zero times.